Skip to Main Content

 Star Wine List

 Rātā sits on Ballarat Street in central Queenstown, positioning itself within the tier of New Zealand fine dining that treats local sourcing as structural rather than decorative.
-The kitchen draws on the agricultural and coastal depth of the South Island, placing it in a peer set more concerned with provenance than with spectacle.
+The kitchen draws on the agricultural and coastal depth of the South Island, placing it in a comparable set more concerned with provenance than with spectacle.
 It is a reference point for understanding how Queenstown's dining scene has matured beyond its resort-town origins.

 Rātā restaurant in Queenstown, New Zealand